AnubhavKumarGupta/AnubhavKumarGupta/README.md

 - 🔭 Love diving into all core CS subjects.

-- 🌱 Currently mastering **WEB Technologies & building Projects.**
+- 🌱 Currently mastering **Web Technologies & building Projects.**

 - 🚀 I’m currently looking for a Job with a role of Front End Web Developer.

-- 💬 Ask me about **Python, DATA STRUCTURE, HTML, CSS, TAILWIND CSS, JS**.
+- 💬 Ask me about **Python, Data Structure, HTML, CSS, TAILWIND CSS, JS**.

 - 📧 How to reach me **gupta.anubhav2103@gmail.com**.